 - Don’t use hyphens and numbers.

-- Don’t use double letters or deliberate misspelling (switching y / e / i in common words).
+- Don’t use double letters or deliberate misspellings (switching y / e / i in common words).
 This may get you a .com domain, but it will also mean you’ll be sending customers to similarly spelt websites, and they won’t be able to find you.

 - Do make it easy to pronounce so that people can visualise it when you say it.
 This makes it easier to remember and type in a browser, and easier to say over the phone.
 Domain names are like surnames: think of Smith vs Smythe.
 Which is simpler to spell?

-4. Available domain extension
+4. Is the domain extension available?

 - If you’re local to one city, consider .capetown, .durban or .joburg